mikhaildvortsov/Ad-Lab/VERCEL_DEPLOYMENT.md

 1. Check that your app loads without errors
 2. Test Google OAuth login (should work if Google credentials are set)
-3. Test the chat functionality with Gemini 1.5 Flash AI
+3. Test the chat functionality with ChatGPT 4o AI

 ## Troubleshooting